openframeworks/ofBook/chapters/memory/chapter.md

 As you can see this confirms what we've said before, an array variable is just a pointer.
 When we call `new int[10]` it allocates memory to store 10 integers and returns the memory address of the first byte of the first integer in the array.
 We then keep that address in a pointer like in the second example or use `int arr[]` which declares an array of unknown size.

 Like other variables created in the heap, we'll need to delete this array manually when we are done with it.
-We use the `delete` key word to deallocate that memory, in the case of arrays in the heap the syntax is slightly special:
+We use the `delete` key word to deallocate that memory.
+In the case of arrays in the heap the syntax is slightly special:

 ```cpp
 int arr[] = new int[10];